Exhibition Blocks

 Adding Blocks to a Page

-On every page, below your existing Blocks, you’ll see a + sign icon.
-Click to add additional Blocks to build your pages.
+On every page, below the existing Blocks, you’ll see a plus sign (+).
+Click to add additional Blocks to build exhibition pages.
 You’ll select from Blocks related to text and layout, media, or your collection.

-You can also add a Block above or below an existing Block in the Block Bar (click the ellipsis icon).
+You can also add a Block above or below an existing Block in the Block Bar (click the icon with the three vertical dots).

 Let's take a closer look at the available Block types.